 If you can't remember how old your orthotics are, here are some tips on how to determine if it is time to replace them:

-- Your orthotics are held together with duct tape, gorilla glue and cardboard – those home modifications just don’t do the trick!
+- Your orthotics are held together with duct tape, gorilla glue and cardboard.
+Those home modifications just don’t do the trick!

-- Added modifications are lost, loose or not providing the control or pressure relief they used too – just like top covers, modifications can flatten with time, and they can loosen and get lost.
+- Added modifications are lost, loose, or not providing the control or pressure relief they used to.
+Just like top covers, modifications can flatten with time, and they can become loose and get lost.

 These are just a few subtle reminders of when you need to have your orthotics replaced.
-Obviously other problems occur.
-While most devices last for several years, most insurance companies will replace a device yearly if problems with device are noted, so don’t hesitate and stop by for an evaluation.
+Obviously other problems can occur.
+While most devices last for several years, most insurance companies will replace a device yearly if problems with device are noted, so click here to request an appointment to stop by for an evaluation.